What is the Melting Point of Aluminum and its Alloys?

-Aluminum metal has revolutionized the metal industry.
+It is not wrong to say that aluminum metal has revolutionized the metal industry.
 Do you know why?
 Because of the endless benefits and properties of shaping and manufacturing many materials.
-Above all, there is no risk of corrosion, unlike with iron or other metals.
+Above all, there is no risk of corrosion.
+However, when used with alloy elements, its strength and durability become matchless.

 The Melting Point Of Aluminum